codeguy/php-the-right-way/pages/The-Basics.md

 spanning multiple lines
 using nowdoc syntax.
 $a does not parse.
-EOD;                        // closing 'EOD' must be on it's own line, and to the left most point
+EOD;                        // closing 'EOD' must be on its own line, and to the left most point

 /**
  * Output: